 “New Jersey once provided an opportunity for residents to do the right thing and turn over assault weapons,” said Mainor (D-Hudson).
 “We can provide that same encouragement again free of judgment, punishment, and penalty.

-“We would also re-open that window of opportunity for a longer period of time to get as many firearms as we can out of the hands of the public for the safety of the community.
-These can be firearms inherited from family members and that have no use or purpose.
-Turning firearms like these over to the authorities would create safer homes and communities.”
+“We reopen that window of opportunity and get as many firearms as we can out of the hands of the public for the safety of our communities.”